anshuman-gogate/ticketing/README.md

 3. Runs all the services within Docker Containers managed with Kubernetes.
 4. Contains highly reusable and production ready code written in TypeScript.
 5. Uses several design patterns like Singleton, Facade, etc.
-6. Packaged and published the common code between a lot services as an NPM module.
+6. Packaged and published the common code between services as an NPM module.
 7. Handled concurrency issues and race condition.
 8. Uses server side rendering for the client application built with Next.js.
 9. Unit tests for all the services with Jest.